 If you are going for CloudWays, please consider signing up through my affiliate link: (https://www.cloudways.com/en/?id=508912).
 As I’ve stated above, I’m personally hosting all my sites there, so I stand by this hosting.
 I’m convinced that for most users, there is no better option on the market right now.

-Kinsta – great alternative to CloudWays.
-It’s significantly more expensive, but they offer high class support and they have a great backend environment.
+Kinsta – They are great, mainly focusing on taking care of everything that you need.
+It’s more expensive, but they offer high class support and they have a great backend environment.
 It’s a full-service thing, where you do not have to care about anything else, but you’ll pay a premium price.
-If you have very little experience with IT, you want to run your business and basically do not care about anything else, then it’s a great choice for you.
+If you have very little experience with IT, you want to run your business, and basically do not care about anything else, then it’s a great choice for you.

 If you are going for the Kinsta, please consider signing up through my affiliate link: (https://kinsta.com/?kaid=VZLCVVZOEOMQ).
 Even though I’m with a different hosting provider, I consider Kinsta to be excellent for certain audiences.